 Frank Carter (Frank Carter and the Rattlesnakes – Vocals)

-Returning to Reading, Die Antwoord spread a healthy dose of Zef culture and rap-rave all over a huge crowd, with the crowd going wild to ‘I Fink U Freeky’ – and we liked them a lot…
+Die Antwoord spread a healthy dose of Zef culture and rap-rave all over a huge crowd, with them going wild to ‘I Fink U Freeky’.

 The evening ended on a high, with the co-headlining slot of Disclosure making their Main Stage headline debut and Foals ending the evening having scaled the bill over the years as their career had progressed.